qlik-oss/schemas/qtcp/ai-instructions-mcp.md

    - **If NOT available** → inform the user the value cannot be resolved locally.
    - **If available** → first resolve the project ID using **§Resolving the Project ID**, then call `qlik_get_pipeline_project_details` (objectType: `bindings`, query: `projectId`) to retrieve the bindings, search the variable in the returned bindings, and report the resolved value.
 If the project ID cannot be determined even after asking the user → inform the user the value cannot be resolved and stop.

+**Empty-value presentation fallback rules (for binding-derived task properties):**

+When presenting **project details**, always include `project.current.prefixSchema`.

+After resolving a binding variable value, apply these presentation rules in order:

+1. If the task-level variable key for the requested property is not found, omit that property from the response (do not show placeholder text, fallback text, or "not found").
+2. If the resolved value is empty or one of these empty-like values for one of the properties below, apply the property-specific fallback steps in this section and present the fallback text instead of showing empty output.
+3. Otherwise, present the resolved value as-is.

+When rule 2 applies, the fallback text replaces the original/resolved output.

+Empty-like values:

+- `""` (empty string)
+- `(empty)`
+- `DEFAULT`
+- `empty default`
+- `blank`
+- `not present`

+1. `<task-id>.taskSchema`
+  - Base fallback value: task name derived from `<task-id>` by removing the 5-character `-NNNN` suffix.
+  - Then, only as part of this empty-like fallback path, prepend `project.current.prefixSchema` when available.
+  - Example: `my_task-4821` → `my_task`
+2. `<task-id>.internalSchema`
+  - Base fallback value: task name derived from `<task-id>` by removing the 5-character `-NNNN` suffix, then append `__internal`.
+  - Then, only as part of this empty-like fallback path, prepend `project.current.prefixSchema` when available.
+  - Example: `my_task-4821` → `my_task__internal`
+3. `<task-id>.databaseName` and `<task-id>.warehouseName`
+  - Present exactly this message: `This value will be taken from the project connection`

+These fallbacks apply only when rule 2 matches one of the empty or empty-like values above; they do not apply to non-empty resolved values.

 ---

 ## Project Validation Workflow